dannflor/startup/README.md

 Javascript that touches the DOM is VERY brittle once you start moving around/renaming elements.
 It is making my spidey senses go off, don't couple UI to business logic!

 We're also using a global/singleton `Game` object, though I'm not sure how to do this without global scope.
 What do you do when you want mock something?

+## Simon Service
+If I were making this my own way I would have the server template the scoreboard html before it serves it rather than fetching it.
+Templating seems easier to work with than js fiddling with the DOM.
+I wonder why we aren't learning something like handlebars in this class.

+Services are a good step in the direction of decoupling logic from UI.